 - Customers are more loyal to ESG brands

 ESG was gaining steam before the pandemic, but the period during and after saw a major growth in sentiment towards brands with ESG credentials.
 In a 2021 survey by Accenture, 50% of consumers reported that COVID-19 had changed their shopping priorities and made them more willing to buy from brands that valued ethical supply chains.
 Consistent, transparent reporting gains and builds customer loyalty.

 - ESG makes operations more sustainable

 Volatile market forces, geopolitical conflicts, and other major disruptions are increasingly common, and companies that adopt ESG policies avoid regulatory, reputational, and legal troubles down the road.
-Combined with reduced resource waste, less energy consumption, and lower operational costs, brands become more sustainable with ESG programs in place.
+With reduced resource waste, less energy consumption, and lower operational costs, brands become more sustainable with ESG programs in place.